 The sensitive skin disorder is a broad term for one of the skin conditions in dogs that affects a high population of canines, and it’s one of the most common health problems pet owners encounter.
 If your dog is constantly scratching, his skin looks red or inflamed or his coat is showing signs of hair loss, he probably has sensitive skin.
 If his condition is severe, you will see bald patches and excessive shedding.

 All of these symptoms are caused by some type of skin irritation.
 Mites, dust, pollen, and even food allergies can all be the culprit causing Fido's skin disorder.
 Your dog could also just have sensitive skin due to his genes or because of environmental factors.

 Studies have shown that proper nutrition is one of the best ways to treat and prevent sensitive skin in dogs.
 The first thing that you should do if you suspect that your dog has sensitive skin is to consult with your vet to determine what the cause could be.
 Your vet is also one of the best resources for you if you are considering changing your dog's diet.

-Depending on the causes and symptoms, you may need to use skin infection treatments, medications, remedies like natural waxes/balms or other solutions to clear up the skin irritation.
-But, a homemade dog food for sensitive skin will help to treat the condition faster and prevent it from cropping up again.
+Depending on the causes and symptoms, you may need to use skin infection treatments, medications, remedies like natural waxes/balms, or other solutions to clear up the skin irritation.
+But, a portion of homemade dog food for sensitive skin will help to treat the condition faster and prevent it from cropping up again.

 Homemade Dog Food for Sensitive Skin